With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Discovering the Leviathan

-Like Livyatan, Megalodon was a surface hunter, most likely prowling the coasts similar to the way a Great White hunts.
+Like Livyatan, Megalodon was a surface hunter, most likely prowling the coasts similar to the way a great white hunts.
 Megalodon young would have lived in shark nurseries closer to the shore where they’d be safer, and adults would have hunted in deeper water.
-Like a modern Great White, Megalodon was likely an ambush predator, attacking from below and at great speed.
+Like a modern great white, Megalodon was likely an ambush predator, attacking from below and at great speed.

 Although contested by mainstream science, there are some cryptozoologists who believe the Megalodon shark could still be alive today, perhaps in the deeper parts of the ocean.
 Various reports of the beast have come out in modern times, including alleged recent sightings in the Sea of Cortez.

 While it is highly improbable that a remnant population of Megalodon sharks still exists somewhere in the world, what is certain is that this massive predator once ruled the ancient oceans.
 Or did it?
-Until 2008 it was though that Meg was the biggest, baddest thing in the prehistoric sea.
+Until 2008 it was thought that Meg was the biggest, baddest thing in the prehistoric sea.
 Did the monster Livyatan bully this massive shark, or was it the other way around?